The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 If you are craving more breathtaking courtyards and architecture, and have the time, I highly recommend this hidden gem.✨

-Casa de Pilatos is a 15th century palace where you’ll find a stunning blend of architectures, including Mudejar, Gothic and Renaissance.
-Here you will also find some of the best preserved tiles in Seville, lovely gardens, and beautiful courtyards.
+Casa de Pilatos is a is a 15th-century palace where you’ll find a stunning blend of architecture, including Mudejar, Gothic and Renaissance.
+Here you will also find some of the best-preserved tiles in Seville, lovely gardens, and beautiful courtyards.

-Being a hidden gem, this is a great spot to soak in Seville’s beauty with a more tranquil atmosphere.
+Being a hidden gem, this is a great spot to soak in Seville’s beauty with a calmer atmosphere.

 As a fun fact, Casa de Pilatos was a filming location for several movies and television series – including the 5th Season of The Crown, and the movie Knight and Day.